21 (drinking game)

 21, Bagram, or Twenty Plus One is a drinking game.
 The game progresses by counting up from 1 to 21, with the player who calls "21" suffering a drinking penalty before the next round starts.
-The loser may add one new rule to the game, and starts the new round.
+The loser may add 1 new rule to the game, and starts the new round.

-This was created in the Swan & 3 Cygnetts pub in Durham City in 1998 by Alan Smith, Ian Crosby, Brian Griffin, Andrew Barras, Stephen Rickaby, Kieran Walker, Richard Knott, Mark Thompson, Paul Nicholson, Paul Jones and Gavin Southwell.

 Rules

 Players are arranged in a circle, facing inwards.
 The game begins with one player calling the direction of play by saying, "I propose a game of XXXX!
 To my left..." or "To my right..." followed by a sequential series of numbers beginning with one.
 Variations exist for the proposal of the game depending on personal rules; this is due to some variants calling for any person who says the number "21" to drink.
 For example: